ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 These are the bare minimum to allow the SDK to compile and operate in Peripheral Mode for the apps.

-Those three UUIDs are the unique identifiers that we are using to denote the special Service and the two Characteristics that we use for our "magic 8-ball" game.
-They were generated using this technique:
+Those three [`CBUUID`](https://developer.apple.com/documentation/corebluetooth/cbuuid)s are the unique identifiers that we are using to denote the special Service and the two Characteristics that we use for our "magic 8-ball" game.
+They were generated using the following technique:

 Simply start Terminal, and enter "[`uuidgen`](https://www.freebsd.org/cgi/man.cgi?query=uuidgen&sektion=1&manpath=freebsd-release-ports)", followed by a carriage return.